Founder crops

-The founder crops or primary domesticates are a group of flowering plants that were domesticated by early farming communities in Southwest Asia and went on to form the basis of agricultural economies across Eurasia.
+The founder crops or primary domesticates are a group of flowering plants that were domesticated by early farming communities in West Asia and went on to form the basis of agricultural economies across Eurasia.
 As originally defined by Daniel Zohary and Maria Hopf, they consisted of three cereals (emmer wheat, einkorn wheat, and barley), four pulses (lentil, pea, chickpea, and bitter vetch), and flax.
 Subsequent research has indicated that many other species could be considered founder crops.
 These species were amongst the first domesticated plants in the world.

 Definition

 In 1988, the Israeli botanist Daniel Zohary and the German botanist Maria Hopf formulated their founder crops hypothesis.
-They proposed that eight plant species were domesticated by early Neolithic farming communities in Southwest Asia (Fertile Crescent) and went on to form the basis of agricultural economies across much of Eurasia, including Southwest Asia, South Asia, Europe, and North Africa, in a single process.
+They proposed that eight plant species were domesticated by early Neolithic farming communities in West Asia (Fertile Crescent) and went on to form the basis of agricultural economies across much of Eurasia, including Southwest Asia, South Asia, Europe, and North Africa, in a single process.
 The founder crops consisted of three cereals (emmer wheat, einkorn wheat, and barley), four pulses (lentil, pea, chickpea, and bitter vetch), and flax.
 They were amongst the first domesticated plants in the world.
 These founder crops were domesticated in the Pre-Pottery Neolithic period, between 10,500 and 7,500 years ago.

 Different species formed the basis of early agricultural economies in other centres of domestication.
 For example, rice was first cultivated in the Yangtze River basin of East Asia in the early Neolithic.
 Sorghum was widely cultivated in sub-Saharan Africa during the early Neolithic, while peanuts, squash, and cassava were domesticated in the Americas.